Analytical psychology: Criticism

 In his Le Livre Rouge de la psychanalyse ("Red Book of psychoanalysis"), the French psychoanalyst, Alain Amselek, criticizes Jung's tendency to be fascinated by the image and to reduce the human to an archetype.
 He contends that Jung dwells in a world of ideas and abstractions, in a world of books and old secrets lost in ancient books of spells (fr: grimoires).
 While claiming to be an empiricist, Amselek finds Jung to be an idealist, a pure thinker who has unquestionably demonstrated his intellectual talent for speculation and the invention of ideas.
 While he considers his epistemology to be in advance of that of Freud, Jung remains stuck in his intellectualism and in his narrow provincial outlook.
 In fact, his hypotheses are determined by the concept of his postulated pre-existing world and he has constantly sought to find confirmations of it in the old traditions of Western Medieval Europe.

+Perhaps the most prominent critic of Analytical Psychology has been American clinical psychologist and historian of medicine Richard Noll, who claims that Analytical Psychology "was constructed deliberately, and somewhat deceptively, by Jung to make his own magical, polytheist, pagan worldview more palatable to a secularized world conditioned to respect only those ideas that seem to have a scientific air to them.
+I make this judgment about Jung without being either Christian or Jew or Moslem--or Freudian".

+He argues in his books "The Jung Cult: Origins of a Charismatic Movement" and "The Aryan Christ: The Secret Life of Carl Jung" that Jung secretly founded a mystery cult based on pre-Christian Germanic pagan ideals, influenced by the late 19th and early 20th century Völkisch movement.

+Noll's work was received critically by the Jungian community.
+Sonu Shamdasani, who originally corresponded with Noll prior to his publication of "The Jung Cult", wrote a rebuttal titled "Cult Fictions", in which he claims "some of Jung’s followers were responsible for attempting to turn analytical psychology into a quasi-religious cult, but not Jung himself.
+This distinction is critical."